Research Assistant Expectations & Resources

 • Be responsible about the use of data.

 • Personal information should always be protected; do not say names of people in the database to anyone outside of the lab.
-Do not write them on slack/email/calendar-- we use the database ID number for this.
+Do not write them on slack/email/calendar-- we use the database ID number to anonymize their identity

-• Never share lab-related information with anyone outside of the lab.
+• DO NOT share lab-related information with anyone outside of the lab

 • Be a good lab citizen, which means: